containerscrew/aws-sso-auth/README.md

 * Implement multiple retries when you have 429 errors in API calls
 * Overwrite `~/.aws/credentials` file every time you fetch account credentials
 * Create function to open file
+* Codecoverage pipeline not working
+* Changelog with release-please

 # Contribution